 If you stop paying the required premium on a term life policy, your coverage lapses.
 With a permanent policy, you have three choices: let the policy lapse, stop paying the premiums and access any available cash value, or stop paying the premiums in return for a reduced death benefit and no cash value, according to the Insurance Information Institute.

 Here again, those with income instability may wish to start with term life to maximize their coverage.
 As their budget allows and their family matures, they may wish to convert to a permanent policy, or purchase a separate permanent life policy, to meet other financial goals, including estate planning or charitable giving.
-With such considerations, many people opt to talk with a financial advisor.
+With such considerations, many people opt to talk with a financial professional.
+(Need advice?
+Contact us)

 “The most tax-efficient way to leave any type of financial legacy to your heirs is through life insurance,” said Richards-Donald.